MaterializeInc/materialize/doc/user/content/cli/_index.md

 ### Telemetry

-Unless disabled with `--disable-telemetry`, upon startup and once an hour `materialized` reports some anonymous telemetry data to a central server operated by materialize.com.
-If a newer version is available at startup a warning will be logged.

-Information reported to Materialize:
+Materialize periodically communicates with `telemetry.materialize.com` to report usage data and check for new versions.
+You can opt out of this communication with the `--disable-telemetry` flag.

+We record the following data:

+* Public IP of the host running Materialize
-* Cluster ID, a unique ID which is persistent across materialized restarts
+* Cluster ID, a unique ID which is persistent across Materialize restarts
-* Session ID, a unique ID which is reset on each materialized restart
+* Session ID, a unique ID which is reset on each Materialize restart
-* Current Version
+* Materialize version
 * Number of worker threads
 * Uptime
 * Count of sinks, sources, and views by type

+We use this data to guide our product roadmap.
+Unless you are using [Materialize Cloud](/cloud/what-is-materialize-cloud/), we do not and cannot correlate this data to your identity.

 ### Dataflow tuning